r1i1na/r1i1na/README.md

 Programming:

-Now mainly studing C++, but I'm also interseted in Python and Swift.
+Now mainly studying C++, but I'm also interseted in Python and Swift.

 Daliy: